designstem/projects/triangles/index.md

 ## Material thickness

-~If we'd made a nesting box from paper or some other material that has no (or almost almost none)  thickness, we'd be fine by now, but once we use any thicker material, we have a problem:~
+~If we'd made a nesting box from paper or some other material that has no (or almost none)  thickness, we'd be fine by now, but once we use any thicker material, we have a problem:~

-~We have to **cut the edges of material at certain angle**, so that they could fit together.~
+~We have to **cut the edges of material at certain angle** so that they could fit together.~

 > ~**The angle between polyhedron sides is called Dihedral angle**~